-- Did I choose a strong lead sentence or paragraph to introduce my article? - Did I use no more than FOUR "to be" words?
-Circle (to be) words in red - Did I choose synonyms instead of repeating main words?
-Underline repeated words in blue. - Did I use concrete words that are recognizable to most readers?
-Underline vague words in green. - Did I avoid the use of weak words?
-Underline any of these in green. - □ Did I use transition words? - Did I write in past tense? - □ Did I write in third person? - □ Although news articles contain mostly subject-verb sentences, did I vary my sentence structure by also using each of these in my article? - began a sentence with a present participle used an appositive - began a sentence with a subordinate conjunction - (although, as, because, if, since, though, unless, when, where, while) - Did I avoid wordiness by crossing out unnecessary words, phrases, or sentences? - Did I write a strong summary statement that gives a feeling of ending?
+- Did I write a strong lead sentence or paragraph to introduce my article? - Did I use no more than FOUR "to be" words?
+Circle (to be) words in red. - Did I choose synonyms instead of repeating main words?
+Underline repeated words in blue. - □ Did I use concrete words that are recognizable to most readers?
+Underline vague words in green. - Did I check my "Weak Words" list against my news article?
+Underline any of these in green. - Did I use transition words?
+List them: - Did I write in past tense? - □ Did I write in third person? - □ Although news articles contain mostly subject-verb sentences, did I vary my sentence structure by also using each of these correctly in my article? - \\began a sentence with a present participle - \\began a sentence with a subordinate conjunction - (although, as, because, if, since, though, unless, when, where, while) - \\used an appositive - Did I write concisely by crossing out unnecessary words, phrases, or sentences?

+MECHANGE a strong summary statement that gives a feeling of ending?